THE Marketing Event 2018: Session Descriptions

 Branding is a Verb: Teaching Internal Teams to be Active Brand Storytellers

 Keeping a company’s brand active means paying attention to how it speaks, looks and acts over a lifetime.
 Brand Strategists often work with key decision-makers within a company to increase brand knowledge among internal teams, helping them develop their voice as brand advocates and activists.
 In this workshop, we will explore the art and science of maintaining the integrity of a service company’s brand, identifying critical junctures in the lifetime of a brand and addressing how to initiate an internal brand activation campaign that builds brand advocates from within.

 Principal, Knox Design Strategy

-Big Data will drive the future of Marketing.
-Little Data drives the now of Marketing.
-While many companies struggle to wrap their arms around emerging trends like Big Data, Artificial intelligence and ChatBots they may be missing a more immediate opportunity – Little Data.
+While many companies struggle to wrap their arms around emerging trends like Big Data, Artificial Intelligence and ChatBots they may be missing a more immediate opportunity – Little Data.
 We’ll explore the state of Big Data and talk about why it goes hand in hand with effective Little Data execution.
-Using case studies and examples we’ll look at where marketing is headed and also talk about some of the things marketers should be worried about today.
+Using case studies and examples we’ll look at where marketing is headed.
+We’ll also talk about some of the things marketers should be worried about today.

 Customer Experience Analytic Program Manager, SAS